LinkedEarth/RLeapFROGS/chapters/module2.md

 <exercise id="4" title="R functions">

-If you have successfully initiated a new R project,
+If you have successfully initiated a new R project, you can add your first R script to the project to house the code you'll be writing.

+You can decide for yourself how many files to create and how to separate topics.
+Hopefully these scripts can serve as notes for you to reflect on later.

 R is a functional programming languange.
 Objects are created and altered by applying functions.

 Functions accept a set of paramters, often called arguments.

+Here's a first look at a simple function:

 <codeblock id="02_04">
 </codeblock>